mnlipp/VM-Operator/webgui.md

 Access to the web GUI is controlled by the login conlet.
 The framework does not include sophisticated components for user management.
-Rather, it assumes there is an OIDC provider for user authentication and role management.
+Rather, it assumes that an OIDC provider is responsible for user authentication and role management.

 ```yaml
 "/Manager":